 If most of your donations use the same Cheque No / Paid By value, you can set that up as the Default Paid By value in the Donations tab of the Maintenance ⇒ Main Window Options window.
 If you do so, it will be automatically filled in whenever you create a new donation, whether on the main window, or on the One Date Batch Entry window.
 Of course, if you use a default in this way, be very careful to change the value for individual donations whose Cheque No / Paid By value doesn't happen to correspond to the default value.

-Description: This optional field allows you to enter up to 50 characters of description for this donation.
+This optional field, that can be left blank if it not needed, allows you to enter up to 50 characters of description for this donation.
 That could be used for the description of Gifts In Kind (if you are choosing to enter them) or for annotations such as "In loving memory of my friend, Jim Smith" that you might want to print on a receipt.
 You can also use it to record anything else you wish to record.

-The Description prints on a couple of the Donation reports that have room for it (Reports ⇒ Donation ⇒ Current Donor and Reports ⇒ Donation ⇒ Details, One Page Per Donor.
+The Description prints on some of the Donation reports that have room for it (including Reports ⇒ Donation ⇒ Current Donor and Reports ⇒ Donation ⇒ Details, One Page Per Donor).
 It also optionally prints on the receipts, if you select the "Also Description" radio button in the Details Include section of the Maintenance ⇒ Receipt Options window.